mrzool/letter-boilerplate/README.md

 # Letter Boilerplate

-A boilerplate to quickly and painlessly generate typographically perfect letters using LaTeX.
+A boilerplate to quickly and painlessly generate high-quality letters through LaTeX.
 The perfect companion to [cv-boilerplate](https://github.com/mrzool/cv-boilerplate).

+Why settle for MS Word when you can get the job done using your text editor?

 ![preview](preview.jpg)